 I usually have a clear idea of what a piece will look like before I begin.
 As the work evolves, it may influence me toward a slightly different direction, but the final result is close to or exactly what I had envisioned.

 I can't talk about my art without mentioning music, which has been a profound influence in my life from the very beginning of my consciousness.
-Without it, I would not be alive; it is the hand in which my heart beats.
+It is the hand in which my heart beats.
 For me, art and music are inextricably linked spiritual experiences.

 My creations are my daughters, each with her own personality—wild, whimsical, cunning, defiant, hopeful—but never, never indifferent.

-In addition to working in visual art, I also write poetry, which has been published in over 50 magazines and literary journals.
+In addition to visual art, I also write poetry, which has been published in more than 50 magazines and literary journals.